- Concrete Walkways and Sidewalks

 - Concrete Contractors: Find Products and Suppliers

 Concrete steps or terraced stairways are the most prominent feature at the entryway of many homes and public buildings, yet too often they get relegated to purely utilitarian status.
-Elevating concrete stairs from bland to grand makes them the dramatic focal point of any entrance.
+Elevating concrete stairs from bland to grand makes them the dramatic focal point of any front entrance.
 Even greater visual impact is possible by combining decorative stairways with stamped or stained concrete walkways and landings that incorporate coordinating colors and patterns.

 Concrete steps can be poured right along with your walkways or entryway, so they can be colored and textured to match.
 Precast concrete steps and precast concrete stairs are also an option.
 If you know just where they are needed, you can have the steps built off-site and installed later on your project.

 Once you work with a contractor to come up with a functional design for your front steps, you can begin narrowing down your decorative options.
 Here are some ideas for creating concrete stairways that are a step above the ordinary.
 For more inspiration, browse through our photo gallery or ask contractors to show you portfolios of their past projects.

 Choose a color scheme

 The same methods used for coloring exterior concrete flatwork are equally suitable for stairways.
 The most popular include adding integral color, staining, and applying dry-shake color hardener.
 Some contractors combine these techniques to produce unique color variations and marbling effects.
 Color hardener and integral color are the methods most commonly used with stamped concrete, with each offering advantages and disadvantages.